Lavrentiy Beria: Relations with Stalin

 Young Svetlana Stalina sitting on Beria's lap, with Stalin (in the background) and Nestor Lakoba in 1931.

 Beria and Joseph Stalin first met in summer 1931, when Stalin took a six-week rest in Tsqaltubo, and Beria took personal charge of his security.
 Stalin was unimpressed by most of the local party leaders, chosen by the former Georgian party boss, Sergo Ordzhonikidze, but writing to Lazar Kaganovich in August 1932, Stalin commented that "Beria makes a good impression.
 He is a good organizer, an efficient, capable functionary."
-But according to Stalin's daughter Svetlana:
+According to Stalin's daughter Svetlana:

 He was a magnificent specimen of the artful courtier, the embodiment of Oriental perfidy, flattery and hypocrisy who had succeed[ed] in confounding even my father, a man whom it was ordinarily difficult to deceive.
 A good deal that this monster did is now a blot on my father's name.

+Stalin had already encountered difficulties in the Transcaucasus in 1930, when the party chief Vissarion Lominadze was urging a more moderate policy toward collectivisation, making Stalin more receptive to Beria's claims of disloyal behaviour by several leading party officials in Georgia.
 In October 1931, when Stalin proposed to appoint Beria Second Secretary of the Georgian Communist Party Central Committee and Second Secretary of the Transcaucasian party, the First Secretary Lavrenty Kartvelishvili exclaimed: "I refuse to work with that charlatan!"
 Ordzhonikidze also objected to the promotion.
-Kartvelishvili was replaced by Mamia Orakhelashvili, who wrote to Stalin and Ordzhonikidze in August 1932 asking to be allowed to resign because he could not work with Beria as his deputy.
+Despite the objections, the appointment went through.
+Within a month, Beria rose to the position of First Secretary of the Georgian Communist Party.
+Kartvelishvili was replaced by Mamia Orakhelashvili as the First Secretary of the Transcaucasian Party Committee, but wrote to Stalin and Ordzhonikidze in August 1932 asking to be allowed to resign because he could not work with Beria as his deputy.
 On 9 October 1932, Beria was appointed party leader for the whole Transcaucasian region.
 He also retained his post as First Secretary of the Georgian CP.
 In 1933, he promoted his old ally, Baghirov, to the head of the Azerbaijani communist party.
 He became a member of the Central Committee of the Communist Party of the Soviet Union in February 1934.